KristopherJR/Down-Under/READ_ME.txt

 Team: The Boomers & The Zoomer
 Project Title: Down Under
-Developers: Kristopher Randle
+Developers: Abdul-Roqeeb Oloruntele

-Version: 0.1.4
+Version: 0.1.5
-Date: 06-03-2021
+Date: 11-03-2021

 // --------------- VERSION NOTES --------------- //

-Formatted hitboxes better.
-Changed Tilemap.
-Added a background.
-Made the camera has boundaries so it snaps to the left and right walls, and added smoothing.
-When a player jumps on an enemy and kills it, they now bounce into the air.
+Pressing the "Esc" key now pauses and plays the game.
+I've added a  "Fullscreen" button which toggles fullscreen on and off when pressed.
+There is also save game, load game, options and main menu buttons but they do not yet have any function.

 // --------------- NEW SCENES --------------- //

+Pause.tscn

+// --------------- EDITED SCENES --------------- //

 N/A

-// --------------- EDITED SCENES --------------- //

-Worm.tcsn
-Player.tcsn
-LevelOne.tcsn

 // --------------- NEW SCRIPTS --------------- //

+Pause.gd

+// --------------- EDITED SCRIPTS --------------- //

 N/A

-// --------------- EDITED SCRIPTS --------------- //

-Player.gd
-Worm.gd